AtlassianPS/ConfluencePS/docs/en-US/classes/ConfluencePS.Page.md

 ```

 ### Body

 The Content / Body of the `Page`.

-_The content is in Confluence's stroage format, which must be a valid XHTML string._
+_The content is in Confluence's storage format, which must be a valid XHTML string._

 ```yaml
 Type: String